wichtounet/budgetwarrior/README.rst

     $ man budget

-if you have installed the man pages.

-to see all the available commands.
+if you have installed the man pages to see all the available commands.

 If you want to use the web interface, you will need to use another project: https://github.com/wichtounet/budgetwarrior_web